 Teaming can be used with the LPVID.
 In this configuration, the LPVID is entirely hidden from the teaming software.
 Individual UMC NICs that form a team must all be configured with the same LPVID.
 By definition, that requires the functions be from separate Ethernet ports.
-When using the LPVID, VLAN IDs should not be programed in either the operating system or teaming software.
+The VLAN ID should not be configured anywhere in the teaming software or operating system.